 "Yes, that would be fine."
 Ai said, smiling slightly at Ran.
 "If it's not too much trouble."

 "Not at all!"
 Ran said happily.
 She was able to talk to Ai more often these days.
-Usually, she was so withdrawn and had been hard to get along with at first.
+Usually, the girl was so withdrawn and had been hard to get along with at first.
 It seemed like she was actually trying to be hard to get along with at first, to be honest- but after awhile, that had melted away a bit.
 She still gave off a bit of an unapproachable air sometimes, as if she carried some sort of burden on her shoulders (but what kind of burden could a seven year old girl possibly have?), but it mellowed out a bit once you got to know her some.
 Room arrangements decided, Ran headed over to the main desk where she went through the process of checking them in and getting their room keys.
-After listening to the various instructions, such as when meals would be served and when the baths would be open, she headed back to the rest of the group, room keys in hand.
+After listening to the various information provided by the clerk, such as when meals would be served and when the baths would be open, she headed back to the rest of the group, room keys in hand.

 "A pair of keys for you two."
 She began, handing a key to Heiji and Conan each, with a light reminder to Conan to not lose it.
 "And keys for the rest of us."
 She said, passing out the remaining room keys to Kazuha, Sonoko, and Ai.
 "Our rooms are right next to each other, on the second floor."
 She told them, before repeating the information that the man at the desk had provided her with.